ItsToxicGG/StatsAPI/README.md

 # FreeAPI
-API - Save Kills, Wins, Deathes and loses
+API - Save Kills, Wins, Deathes and loses with *Built in STATSMENU